 - The temperature rise, also known as the intensity of heat in the air.

 Inside an air compressor, the quality of the pressurized air reaches its peak quality just as the air passes through the pressurization chambers.
-Each supply of newly pressurized air that comes through the airend will inevitably lose some of its pressure once ambient factors take hold.
+Each supply of newly pressurized air that comes through the airend will inevitably lose some of its pressure once ambient factors take hold, like atmospheric pressure.
 As such, a compressor must produce a higher level of standard cubic feet per minute to make up for this loss.

 How to Calculate SCFM and CFM